Continuous matrix product operators for quantum fields

 and the supermaps acting on the field are defined as

-\end{definition} We remark that $O$ is defined to act specifically on the Fock space $\mathfrak{F}(\mathcal{H})$ where the Fock vacuum $\ket{\Omega}$ lives for any $\ell \in (0,\infty]$, as this allows us to work with the thermodynamic limit.
+\end{definition} where `$\Ad_x$' refers to adjoint action by $\psi(x)$.
+We remark that $O$ is defined to act specifically on the Fock space $\mathfrak{F}(\mathcal{H})$ where the Fock vacuum $\ket{\Omega}$ lives for any $\ell \in (0,\infty]$, as this allows us to work with the thermodynamic limit.
 Once we fix $\ket{\Omega}$, all bulk-uniform cMPS in the thermodynamic limit that is not equivalent to the Fock vacuum is not in the domain of $O$.

 Let us show that Definition~\ref{definition: cMPO-ansatz} satisfies our requirements (i)-(iii).
 By construction (i) is satisfied.
-To show that it fulfills (ii), we first express a discrete MPO in a `Fock-like representation' (see Supplementary Material).
+To show that it fulfills (ii), we first express a discrete MPO in a `Fock-like representation' (See Section A of Appendix \cite{suppmat}).
 We first define the shorthand for the ``free propagator'' $\mathsf{W}_{x_i}^{x_j} = A^{00}_{x_i}A^{00}_{x_i+1}...A^{00}_{x_j}$ and a collection of \textit{ladder maps} at site $x$